Environmental Impacts of Wind Power

 A survey by the National Renewable Energy Laboratory of large wind facilities in the United States found that they use between 30 and 141 acres per megawatt of power output capacity (a typical new utility-scale wind turbine is about 2 megawatts).
 However, less than 1 acre per megawatt is disturbed permanently and less than 3.5 acres per megawatt are disturbed temporarily during construction .
 The remainder of the land can be used for a variety of other productive purposes, including livestock grazing, agriculture, highways, and hiking trails .
 Alternatively, wind facilities can be sited on brownfields (abandoned or underused industrial land) or other commercial and industrial locations, which significantly reduces concerns about land use .

-Offshore wind facilities, which are currently not in operation in the United States but may become more common, require larger amounts of space because the turbines and blades are bigger than their land-based counterparts.
+Offshore wind facilities require larger amounts of space because the turbines and blades are bigger than their land-based counterparts.
 Depending on their location, such offshore installations may compete with a variety of other ocean activities, such as fishing, recreational activities, sand and gravel extraction, oil and gas extraction, navigation, and aquaculture.
 Employing best practices in planning and siting can help minimize potential land use impacts of offshore and land-based wind projects .

 Wildlife and Habitat